Thinking about buying American Tourister’s luggage?

 American Tourister’s customer reviews are much better when compared with other affordable luggage brands, like It Luggage, Lucas, or Rockland.
 A lot of their suitcases have gotten reviews in the 4-4.8 star range, which is really good.
 Though, their reviews are slightly behind Coolife and Merax.

 We read hundreds of reviews on their most popular models and tried to find any common flaws and problems.
 We found that some of their hard cases are too flexible in real life and get cracks reasonably easy.
-Same goes to their fabric bags, which can tear near the seams and at the bottom.
+The same goes for their fabric bags, which can tear near the seams and at the bottom.

 Another thing that we noticed is that a lot of people complained about incorrect dimensions.
 But if you go on their website, not Amazon, and check the exact model’s specifications, you can get the correct dimensions with wheels and handles included.